marten-seemann/base-drafts/draft-ietf-quic-transport.md

 A Retry packet is never explicitly acknowledged in an ACK frame by a client.

-A server MUST only send a Retry in response to a client Initial packet.
+A server MUST only send a Retry in response to a Client Initial packet.

-If the Original Destination Connection ID field does not match the Destination Connection ID from the Initial packet it sent, clients MUST discard the packet.
+If the Original Destination Connection ID field does not match the Destination Connection ID from the Client Initial packet it sent, clients MUST discard the packet.
 This prevents an off-path attacker from injecting a Retry packet with a bogus new Source Connection ID.

-Otherwise, the client SHOULD respond with a new Initial packet with the Token field set to the token received in the Retry packet.
+Otherwise, the client SHOULD respond with a new Client Initial packet with the Token field set to the token received in the Retry packet.

 ### Handshake Packet {#packet-handshake}

-A Handshake packet uses long headers with a type value of 0x7D.
+A Handshake packet uses long headers with a type value of 0x7C.
 It is used to carry acknowledgments and cryptographic handshake messages from the server and client.
 Handshake packets are encrypted with Handshake keys, as described in {{QUIC-TLS}}.